Mario (song)

-"Mario" is a song by Congolese rumba guitarist and bandleader Franco Luambo Makiadi and his band TPOK Jazz, released in 1985 from his eponymous 1985 album through his label Éditions Populaires.
-Written and composed by Franco, the song tells the story of a young, educated man who chooses to live as a gigolo, relying on the financial support of an older woman instead of pursuing a career.
-With biting satire and social commentary, Franco used the track to critique a growing trend among Zairean youth, eschewing personal responsibility and effort in favor of comfort and opportunism, while employing his characteristic frank, provocative, and sometimes vulgar tone to draw an unflattering portrait of the titular character.
+"Mario" is a song by Congolese rumba musician Franco Luambo and TPOK Jazz, released in 1985 as the title track of his album Mario through his label Éditions Populaires.
+Written by Franco, the song tells the story of a young, educated man who chooses to live as a gigolo and relies on financial support from an older woman rather than pursuing a career.
+Using satire and social commentary, Franco critiques a growing trend among Zairean youth through a characteristically frank and provocative portrayal of the title character.

-The song was certified gold in Zaire after selling over 200,000 copies and has since been recognized as a milestone in Congolese music.
-French music journalist François Bensignor described it as "arguably Franco's greatest masterpiece, and one of the monuments of 20th-century Congolese music".
-The influential French pan-African weekly Jeune Afrique also listed it among the "five songs that made Congo dance".
+The song was certified gold in Zaire after selling over 200,000 copies, and is regarded as a milestone of Congolese music.
+French music journalist François Bensignor described it as "arguably Franco's greatest masterpiece, and one of the monuments of 20th-century Congolese music", while the French pan-African weekly Jeune Afrique listed it among the "five songs that made Congo dance".

-Due to its popularity and relevance, "Mario" was recorded three times by TPOK Jazz: the original "Mario" (1985), "Mario 2" (also 1985), and "Mario 3" (1987), the latter appearing on the album L'Animation Non Stop.
-The song has been covered by various artists across genres, including the Afro-salsa group Africando, rapper Marshall Dixon, and Congolese singer Fally Ipupa.
+TPOK Jazz later recorded two sequels, "Mario 2" (1985) and "Mario 3" (1987), the latter appearing on L'Animation Non Stop.
+The song has been covered by artists including the Afro-salsa group Africando, rapper Marshall Dixon, and Congolese singer Fally Ipupa.

 Background

-The song "Mario" emerged from a period of profound social transformation in Zaire (now the Democratic Republic of the Congo), during the long rule of President Mobutu Sese Seko.
-Mobutu's regime had promoted a policy known as recours à l'authenticité ("return to authenticity"), which aimed to revive traditional African values such as respect, ethics, and moral discipline.
-However, alongside this ideological push, Zairean society was also witnessing the rise of a new bourgeois class, which brought conspicuous consumption and a loosening of traditional moral standards.
+The song emerged during a period of social change in Zaire (now the Democratic Republic of the Congo), during the rule of President Mobutu Sese Seko.
+Mobutu's regime had recours à l'authenticité (meaning "return to authenticity"), which sought to revive traditional African values.
+At the same time, Zairean society was also witnessing the rise of a new bourgeois class encouraged conspicuous consumption and changing social norms.

-One of the most visible symptoms of this cultural shift was the growing prevalence of transactional relationships: older men pursuing very young women, and increasingly, older women financially supporting young men, often educated but unemployed, who became gigolos.
-These practices, once discreet, had become normalized and even publicly tolerated.
+The period also saw an increase in transactional relationships: older men pursuing younger women, and increasingly, older women supporting younger men, often educated but unemployed, as gigolos.
+These relationships became increasingly visible and socially accepted.

-Franco, always attuned to the moral and social undercurrents of Zairean life, had previously addressed this issue indirectly in his earlier song "Petit poussin", in which a man laments his wife's infatuation with the "little chicks" (young men) she supports.
-As the phenomenon became more widespread and socially visible, Franco felt compelled to revisit the theme more explicitly.
-This led to the creation of "Mario", a song that personifies the issue through the titular character, a young, educated man who chooses dependency over ambition.
+Franco had previously addressed the issue indirectly in his earlier song "Petit poussin", in which a man laments his wife's infatuation with the "little chicks" she supports.
+As the practice became more common, Franco revisited the theme more directly.
+This led to the creation of "Mario".